zh-plus/interSeg3D-Studio/README.md

 ## How it works

-After segmenting the project interactively using clicks, all the objects are scanned from multiple angles and analyzed using the AI object detection model.
+After segmenting the project interactively using clicks, all the objects are scanned from multiple angles and analyzed using the AI object recognition model.
 The model uses the LLM API to identify the objects and provide a description of the object.
 The description includes the object's name, color, and size.

 For example, the object are indicated using convex hulls and the cameras are positioned at green spheres.